trussworks/terraform-aws-s3-private-bucket/README.md

 Creates a private, versioned S3 bucket with good defaults.

+The following policy rules are set:

+* Deny uploading public objects.

-The following lifecycle policies are set:
+The following lifecycle rules are set:

 * Incomplete multipart uploads are deleted after 14 days.
 * Expired object delete markers are deleted.